difi/vefa-esubmission/README.md

-# vefa-innlevering - shared component for creating ASiC-based eSubmission messages
+# vefa-esubmission - shared component for creating ASiC-based eSubmission messages

 The purpose of this component is to create valid eSubmission messages suitable for the PEPPOL network.